lonnysgit/transitionopstoolkit/README.md

 # Transition to Operations and Service Support Toolkit
 ## What is the Transition to Operations and Service Support Toolkit?
 A collection of flexible templates and documented processes to be used within the [ITIL® Knowledge Management](#itil-knowledge-management) framework to support project launches, signal changes to services and share models for providing customers knowledge that serves them best.
-Visit Projects to view our recent progress on our kanban.
 ## Key Resources
 * Process Documentation;
 * Template Downloads;